fsharp-doc-comments

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 How to write `///` doc comments on F# types and functions (and JSDoc on TS exports) in Wilnaatahl.
 Use before adding or editing any doc comment.
-These are the rules past sessions most often slipped on — read before touching F#.About this skill
+These are the rules past sessions most often slipped on — read before touching F#.Key capabilities

 Doc comment style